 Every Saturday, my friend had to meet a prospective spouse.
 The more men she met, the more she was put off marriage.
 Not that my friend abhorred arranged marriages but the men she met, no matter how educated, all wanted to get married in a week’s time.
 "I want to know the person I am getting married too but aranged marriage won't allow that, everyone is in a hurry," she told me.

 Last night my friend said, “My parents look for boys every week, it is like a form of therapy for them but they don’t know the damage it is doing to me.”
 With her refusal rate so high, friend feared she might end up spending the rest of her life with her parents as they don’t want her to move out either.

-Sadly, our society straddles women so much especially when they are hitting their 30s.
+Sadly, our society suffocates women so much especially when they are hitting their 30s.
 They put so much emphasis on when to marry, whom to marry that it can drive a normal person insane.
 I can imagine my sister’s idea of a good holiday screwed up and I can imagine my friend’s idea of a normal everyday life screwed up being surrounded by people who think marriage is the most important event in a woman’s life.
 Whether she has a good job or is independent is not important, if she has not been able to trap any decent man, that is a failure.

 Happiness does not end with finding a husband.
 Happiness begins with being happy about oneself and if people go on reminding someone how incomplete her life is because she has not found a man, they are doing very little to make her happy.
 One can be happy being single, one can be happy being married.
 The priority just shifts from 'me' to 'us' in a marriage.
-Of course, there will always be a reason to keep looking for that lasting happiness in life, because it does not end with finding a job, a house, a husband or a child.
+And at the end of the day, there will always be a reason to keep looking for that lasting happiness in life, because it does not end with finding a job, a house, a husband or a child.